Under the Waters Act an application must be made to the Board and a Licence issued prior to the use of any waters or

-- a completed schedule C application form and Questionnaire;
+- Completed "Schedule C" application form and Questionnaire;

-- a description of potential concerns related to the project, an inventory of biological resources that the project may impact (eg. wildlife habitat, recreation areas), an identification of all potential environmental impacts, including cumulative impacts, the effects of accidents or malfunctions, an explanation of any past, proposed or on-going baseline studies, and proposed mitigation, reclamation, restoration, or abandonment plans;
+- A description of potential concerns related to the project, an inventory of biological resources that the project may impact (eg. wildlife and fish habitat, recreation areas), an identification of all potential environmental impacts and proposed mitigative measures including cumulative impacts, the effects of accidents or malfunctions, an explanation of any past, proposed or on-going baseline studies;

-- a description of socio-economic issues closely related to the environmental effects, including business and employment opportunities in the north, potential concerns regarding human health, effects on traditional land uses, public consultation, and data gathering methodologies;
+- A description of socio-economic issues closely related to the environmental impacts, including business and employment opportunities in the north, potential concerns regarding human health, effects on traditional land uses, public consultation, and data gathering methodologies;

-- a thirty dollar ($30.00) application fee payable to Government of the Northwest Territories;
+- A thirty dollar ($30.00) application fee payable to Government of the Northwest Territories (GNWT);

 - A deposit equal to the first year's water use fee ($30.00), for accurate amount use the Water Use Fee Calculator and include copy of calculation.
 This fee is also payable to GNWT;

 - Provide two (2) printed copies of complete application package and two electronic copies (CD); and

 - Send completed application packages by mail or deliver to our office in Inuvik.